noiseprotocol/noise_spec/noise.md

  * **`GENERATE_KEYPAIR()`**: Returns a new Curve448 keypair.

  * **`DH(privkey, pubkey)`**: Executes the Curve448 DH function (aka "X448" in
-   some other specifications).
+   some specifications).
 If the function detects an invalid public key, the output may be set to all zeros or any other value that doesn't leak information about the private key.